(C) 2009-2020, G. Forrest Cook

 This project uses an Arduino development board and a DAC0808 8 bit parallel DAC to produce arbitrary low frequency oscillator (LFO) waveforms.
 These waveforms are useful for driving a tremolo/vibrato circuit in a guitar amplifier such as the Lil Tiger or a phaser/chorus effect such as the Liquidator.
 The second version of this project improves on this design by using a serial DAC chip and an analog speed control.
 This circuit is a descendent of my older waveform generator project.

-The initial version of this project was build using the Arduino Diecimila development board and an Arduino prototype shield for the DAC and associated parts.
+The initial version of this project was build using a now-obsolete Arduino Diecimila development board (with an Atmel ATMEGA168 processor) and an Arduino prototype shield for the DAC and associated parts.
+A newer Arduino Uno board with an ATMEGA328P chip should work.
 The original assembly can be seen in the photographs of the Lil Tiger project.
-The second generation version (as shown in the schematic) was built using just the Arduino's Atmega 126 processor chip on a stand-alone circuit board.
+The second generation version of the LFO was built using just the Arduino's Atmega 168 processor chip on a stand-alone hand-wired perforated circuit board.
 The microprocessor should be programmed on the Arduino board then moved to the standalone LFO board.

-An RGB LED is connected to the Arduino's port E (out8, out9, out10), the software displays a unique color for each of the three waveforms that the board can produce.
+An optional RGB LED is connected to the Arduino's port E (out8, out9, out10).
+A unique color is displayed for each of the three waveforms that the board can produce.
 A 10K Speed control pot is connected to analog input 2 on Port C, the position is read and used to set the waveform clock rate.

 The waveforms were generated by this Python language program: sinegen3.py.
-The program was run and the output wave tables were stored in a file and transferred into the Arduino source code with a text editor.
+The program was run and the output wave tables were stored in a file and transferred into the Arduino source code using a text editor.